 Minimum Auto Insurance Requirements in Idaho

 Idaho law requires the following minimum liability coverage:

 - $25,000 for injury to one person in an accident

 - $50,000 for injury to two or more in an accident

 - $15,000 for property damage

-Idaho law also requires all auto insurance policies to include uninsured and underinsured motorist coverage, which help you cover costs in you’re in an accident with some who has no insurance.
+Idaho law also requires all auto insurance policies to include uninsured and underinsured motorist coverage, which help you cover costs if you're in an accident with someone who has no insurance.